 The rolling hitch knot used on a well rigged pilot-ladder arrangement.
-(Ideally the securing ropes should be manila).
 Observe the marked strong points on deck (SWL 4T) Pic: Cpt.
 Gary Clay,

 Always use a designated strong point to secure the ladder.
 Never use railings or pipelines since they have no certified strength.